 Introduction

-Experimental design is applied in almost all the fields involving experimentation [1]–[4].
+Almost all the fields involving experimentation use Experimental design [1]–[4].
 It is part of various undergraduate and graduate curriculum, ranging from the engineering to the biological sciences.
 In general, the objective of experimental design is to minimize cost and time of the experiments and maximize the yield.
 As an example, in some cases with a lot of data to process, use of experimental designs help to find the optimal conditions for a process or in order to obtain the maximum yield of a product in a minimum number of experiments [5].
 On the other hand, an improper design of experiment may lead to inaccurate or false conclusions, as well as a loss of money, material and time [6].

 Learning statistics or mathematics in general is effective by solving a number of numerical examples [7].
 It helps the students to develop insight in the topics [8].
 It is well documented that students show good learning experience using visual examples and perform better with the examples of experiments which they can relate [9].
 Teachers may involve students in finding experiments to teach the topic [10]–[12].
 However, it is teacher's task to generate examples for the classroom and for the practice [13].